imteekay/frontend-challenges/recipe-selection-challenge/README.md

 ## GLOSSARY

-**HelloFresh Box:** the weekly physical box that arrives at your door containing the recipes that you have previously selected.
+**Box:** the weekly physical box that arrives at your door containing the recipes that you have previously selected.
 Boxes have boundaries around the minimum and maximum recipes that you can receive.

-**Recipe:** a combination of ingredients that are cooked together create a HelloFresh recipe; a box can have multiple recipes and multiple items of the same recipe.
+**Recipe:** a combination of ingredients that are cooked together create a recipe; a box can have multiple recipes and multiple items of the same recipe.
 This way, our customers can cook more portions of the same recipe in case they're throwing a dinner party!

 **Recipe Selection:** the action of adding or removing a recipe from your box based on the configuration from your box and recipe, such as box selection boundaries and recipe selection limit.